shap0011/cst8918-w25-a01-weather/README.md

 #### Push the container image to the registry

-If this is your first time using Docker Hub, you will need to authenticate with Docker Hub first.
+If this is your first time using Docker Hub, you will need to authenticate with Docker Hub first. *DONE*

 ```sh
 docker login docker.io
 ```

-Then tag the container image with an alias that is prefixed with your Docker Hub username, and push that to the Docker Hub container registry.
+Then tag the container image with an alias that is prefixed with your Docker Hub username, and push that to the Docker Hub container registry. *DONE*

 ```sh
 docker tag cst8918-a01-weather-app <docker-hub-username>/cst8918-a01-weather-app